acquia/acsf-tools/README.md

 # ACSF Tools

+**This tool is community-supported.
+Acquia does not provide any direct support for this software or provide any warranty as to its stability.**

 ## Summary:

 This project contains a set of drush scripts designed to ease administering an Acquia Cloud Site Factory multisite